-Did you know that it snows in Hawaii?
-And that Hawaii is actually home to the tallest mountain in the world?
+Did you know that it actually snows in Hawaii?
+And that Hawaii is technically home to the tallest mountain in the world?
 Well now you do!

 Mauna Kea Volcano is Hawaii’s tallest mountain, at 13,796 feet (4205 meters).
 But most of the volcano is actually underwater.
 If measured from the sea floor, Mauna Kea towers 33,476 feet (10,204 meters).

 At the summit of this long dormant volcano lies the Mauna Kea Observatory, a collection of 13 high-powered space telescopes.

 Driving up to the observatory for sunset is a popular activity, and so is late-night stargazing.
 There are also a few short hikes around the top of the volcano.
 In the winter, the summit can be covered with snow.

 Sitting along the fertile slopes of the Hualalai Volcano above Kailua-Kona lies the artist-friendly town of Holualoa, where we based ourselves on the western side of the Big Island.